NickGatti/Daily-Growth-Mindset/README.md

 ### Only One can be a fixed mindset, the rest of us are growing.
 One doesnt grow and cant grow, One has already grown.
 Try not to get yourself confused with Him or else you will stop being like him.
 He is the path and you never stop walking.

+### Aggression is the more prominent sign of insecurity

+### Starting fights is the most prominent sign of weakness

+### Aggression is the most deceiving thing, when you're aggressive it can make you look powerful, however anyone in the aggressive position feels they are threatened

+### If you feel threatened you feel weak

 ## Trust

+### A bridge to trust is to put your feelings to the side and care about what the other person is saying and feeling

+### A bridge to trust is to leap of faith, just believe

 ## Path

+### Do not let your feelings of your emotions for other people guide you, it will cause you to be a deceiving manipulator

+### Allow the moment to guide you, fly by the seat of your pants, be in the moment and you will have your path

 ## Policies

+### Business policies are to be followed, however they are the greatest threat to mankind

 ## Seeing